Bodeval History, Family Crest & Coats of Arms

 The surname Bodeval was first found in Shropshire where they were Lords of the Manor of Church Stretton.
 Traditionally, the name was originally Botfield or Botville, and Geoffrey and Oliver Bouteville came into England from a distinguished family in Pictou in France about 1180.
 Fancifully, the name Thynne was supposedly derived from John Boteville who was a counselor at Lincoln's Inn and became known as "John of th'Inn."
 More likely, the Botvilles intermarried with the Thynne of Norton, in Northampton who held a family seat there from ancient times.
 Nevertheless, the two names became interchangeable, bearing the same history.

-Important Dates for the Bodeval family
+Early History of the Bodeval family

 This web page shows only a small excerpt of our Bodeval research.
 Another 94 words (7 lines of text) covering the years 1547, 1546, 1578, 1639, 1601, 1629, 1605, 1670, 1640, 1670, 1610, 1669, 1660, 1640, 1714, 1544 and 1608 are included under the topic Early Bodeval History in all our PDF Extended History products and printed products wherever possible.